 A brief history of the prior identity designed by Futurebrand and the transition to the new identity by Manual Creative can be found here.
 Scroll down for more digital assets designed by YBCA's in-house marketing team.

 MVP SUMMARY: This is a simple jobs board for people who are interested in working at the intersection of arts and technology.
 I built this site to make it easier for people who work in design, technology and digital marketing but want to focus their job search on the arts and culture industry.

-Current Project Features include: - login / signup (but no yet available to the public) - three models (user, job, tag) - each roaster has their own page - users can sort the jobs based on three tags - users can sign in and add their own jobs to the site
+Current Project Features include: - login / signup (but no yet available to the public) - three models (user, job, tag) - each user has their own profile page that lists jobs they've posted - users can sort the jobs based on three tags - users can sign in and add their own jobs to the site

-Future Project Features include: - add models for companies and cities - ability to associate jobs to your profile so you can track what you've added to the site - send welcome email to new users upon sign-up
+Future Project Features include: - add models for companies and cities - send welcome email to new users upon sign-up

 MVP SUMMARY: Buzzy Bee is a mobile web app that allows you create, edit, and view short notes -- like to-do lists.
 For now you must log in to create a note, create your own or useaccount name: maria, password: password

 MVP SUMMARY: For this project, I was tasked with creating a static responsive client site -- one column on mobile, two` columns on tablet, and three columns on desktop.
 The page has a PHP form that displays an error if the form is submitted incomplete or incorrectly.
 On a successful form submission, the user is sent an email with a custom message.